 There are also hygiene measures that caregivers or other family members can take to protect those who are most vulnerable:

-Our staff, toxicologists and medical experts offer free of charge local asbestos screenings to victims and their families.
-You must have a history of asbestos exposure through your workplace or Navy, or you must have lived with someone that brought the asbestos fibers home on their clothes and hair, subsequently getting a family member sick.
+Our staff, toxicologists, and medical experts offer free of charge local asbestos screenings to victims and their families.
+You must have a history of asbestos exposure through your workplace or the military or you must have lived with someone that brought asbestos fibers home on their clothes and hair, subsequently getting a family member sick.
 We will examine your chest X-rays to see the number of asbestos fibers existent in your lungs, along with a series of other pulmonary tests, while considering your overall medical and employment history to determine compensation eligibility.

 We offer legal representation for those exposed to asbestos and other toxins in an occupational setting and we work hard to obtain maximum compensation for them and their family members.